hetalang/HetaSimulator.jl/docs/src/index.md

 The user of HetaSimulator typically deals with the following three types:
 - `Model` - an ODE model, containing rhs, rules, initial parameters and vector of events.
-- `Condition` - condition representing a special model's setup for simulations or fitting.
-This setup can include initial parameters and events settings, output variables etc. In case of fitting `Condition` should also include experimental data.
-A common usage of `Condition` can be model's simulation with different drugs (parameters and events setup).
-Different `Condition`'s can be united to run multi-conditional simulations and fitting.
+- `Scenario` - scenario representing a special model's setup for simulations or fitting.
+This setup can include initial parameters and events settings, output variables etc. In case of fitting `Scenario` should also include experimental data.
+A common usage of `Scenario` can be model's simulation with different drugs (parameters and events setup).
+Different `Scenario`'s can be united to run multi-scenarios simulations and fitting.
-- `Platform` - container for different `Model`s and `Condition`s.
+- `Platform` - container for different `Model`s and `Scenario`s.

-The user can perform the following three operations with both `Model`, `Condition` and `Platform`
+The user can perform the following three operations with both `Model`, `Scenario` and `Platform`
-- `sim` - run a single or multi-conditional simulations.
+- `sim` - run a single or multi-scenarios simulations.
 - `fit` - fit a model to experimental data.
 - `mc` - run Monte-Carlo or virtual patients simulations.